Guinness Glazed Meatballs are the ultimate St. Patrick’s Day appetizer.

 These easy homemade meatballs are infused with Guinness beer and smothered in a sweet and savory Guinness BBQ sauce.
 They make the perfect party appetizer, or you can serve them over mashed potatoes for a delicious St. Paddy’s Day dinner.

-Whether you’re hosting a party or just planning an Irish-inspired meal at home, you’re sure to love the delicious flavor in these Guinness Glazed Meatballs!
+Whether you’re hosting a party or just planning an Irish-inspired meal at home, this recipe is for you!

 The countdown to St. Patrick’s Day is officially on.
 Are you ready?!

 I finally got the lowdown on our neighborhood party….and I must say.
 I can’t wait!!!
 It’s been WAY too long since we dressed in green and partied it up.
 And I plan to pull out all the stops.

-And when it comes to St. Patrick’s Day, you can never have too much Guinness…am I right?
+And when it comes to leprechaun day, you can never have too much Guinness…am I right?
 Especially in the form of these Guinness Glazed Meatballs!